liao961120/intra/main.md

 experiences.
 For instance, the current stress level is strongly predictive of the stress levels in future hours but is a bad predictor of stress levels weeks later.
-Likewise, there may be difficult times in life, such as when unpredictable major life events strike that people experience a sudden increased stress level.
-This experience of a relatively stable period intermitted with rapid fluctuations can also be modeled with Gaussian processes.
+Likewise, there may be difficult times in life, such as when unpredictable major life events strike that people experience a sudden increase in stress level.
+This experience of a relatively stable period intermittent with rapid fluctuations can also be modeled with Gaussian processes.
 Take draw 2 in
-\textsc{Figure} \ref{fig:GP} for example, the steep dent around day 20 indicates a period of fast-changing states, whereas the states between day 35 and 45 are relatively stable.
+\textsc{Figure} \ref{fig:GP} for example, the sharp dip around day 20 indicates a period of fast-changing states, whereas the states between day 35 and 45 are relatively stable.